-- Medicines should only be administered at school when it would be detrimental to a child's health or school attendance not to do so. - School will not store or administer medicines that have not been prescribed to a child.
-(Please make arrangements to come into school if you wish to give your child these medicines). - In line with other school policies, if medicines are prescribed up to 3 times a day, the expectation is that parents/carers will give these medicines outside of school hours. - If medicines are prescribed 4 times a day, parents/carers are strongly encouraged to make arrangements to come in and administer these. - If the school agrees to administer medicines to a child the parents/carers must provide the medicine in its original container and must have been dispensed by a pharmacist and have the label showing: - Name of child - Name of medicine - Method of administration - Any side effects - Expiry date
+• Medicines should only be administered at school when it would be detrimental to a child's health or school attendance not to do so.

+• School will not store or administer medicines that have not been prescribed to a child.
+(Please make arrangements to come into school if you wish to give your child these medicines).

+- In line with other school policies, if medicines are prescribed up to 3 times a day, the expectation is that parents/carers will give these medicines outside of school hours. - If medicines are prescribed 4 times a day, parents/carers are strongly encouraged to make arrangements to come in and administer these.

+• If the school agrees to administer medicines to a child the parents/carers must provide the medicine in its original container and must have been dispensed by a pharmacist and have the label showing:

+- • Name of child

+- • Name of medicine

+- • Method of administration

+- • Any side effects

+- • Expiry date

-The school will provide blank medicine record forms and parents/carers must complete and sign one of these forms if they leave medicine at school.
-Individual Healthcare plans will be drawn up help to ensure that the school and pre-school effectively supports pupils with long term medical conditions.
+Individual Healthcare plans will be drawn up help to ensure that the school and preschool effectively supports pupils with long term medical conditions.
 They will identify what needs to be done, when and by whom.
-Long term conditions could include asthma, epilepsy, it will also include conditions such as ADHD, when medication is taken
+Long term conditions could include asthma, epilepsy, it will also include conditions such as ADHD, when medication is taken.